 The US National Grid as a Consistent and Reliable "Language of Location"

 The US National Grid can identify any place on earth using simple alphanumeric characters.
 The USNG is considered to be the most reliable system for Search and Rescue missions, which explains why you see trail markers similar to the one here along trails and in national parks.
-The USNG is also mandated for use in multiple states during disasters when street address references are destroyed.
+The USNG is also mandated for use in multiple states during disasters as street address references could be destroyed.

 In Florida, the Fire Marshall and the Division of Emergency Management have adopted this system for emergency response